 The Royal National Children’s Foundation (charity no. 310916) helps to support vulnerable young people at state and independent boarding schools across the UK.
 These are young people with one or no active parents whose normal development has been prejudiced by seriously adverse home or family circumstances.
 Research shows that these disadvantaged, vulnerable young people seize the opportunity of a ‘new life’ of boarding school and tend to outperform their peers across a range of social, relationship and academic criteria.
 This ‘Assisted Boarding’ is life-changing charitable work.

 Long-term support helps transform young lives

 Royal National Children’s Foundation (which incorporates the Royal Wanstead Children’s Foundation and the Joint Educational Trust) has helped transform the lives of more than 3,000 vulnerable young people during the past 40 years.
-Currently, it is funding more than 300 young people at some 100 boarding schools throughout the UK.
+Currently, it is supporting more than 350 young people at some 150 boarding schools throughout the UK.
 This is long-term charitable support since most of these young people will be funded by the RNCF for the duration of their secondary schooling.
-But there are many more young people whom the charity currently cannot help, even though the boarding school places are available for them.
+But there are many hundreds more young people whom the charity currently cannot help, even though the boarding school places are available for them.

 The Assisted Boarding Network